MayukhmalaJana/Multi-target-tracking-using-Ramanujan-Sum-based-DWT/README.md

 **Usage :**

-          This is the main code for running the ors tracking methodology, please download other functions and dataset to run this main file properly.
+          Here is the main code for running the ors tracking methodology, please download other functions and datasets to run the main files properly.

+          For three image frame use: ORS_Tracking_main.m and for using video for tracking use: ORS_Tracking_byaircraft_main.m

+          For example purpose, three image frame data has been given with the ground-truth image.
+          Please download your own video and respective groundtruth frames to use the ORS_Tracking_byaircraft_main.m file.

 # Citing this work